-2.8.1.
-For all non-Airport Improvement Program (AIP) projects, specifications will be in accordance with the Construction Specification Institute (CSI).
-MasterFormatTM.
+- 2.8.1.
 For all airfield construction and other AIP funded projects, contract documents will be prepared in accordance with AC 150/5370-10, or the latest edition.
-Section 1, including Notice to Bidders, Instructions to Bidders, Proposal Forms, Bid Schedule Forms, Bond Forms, General, and Special Provisions of the contract documents will be prepared based on guidance and direction from the HAS Project Manager and must comply with City of Houston (COH) standard requirements.
+Section 1, including Notice to Bidders, Instructions to Bidders, Proposal Forms, Bid Schedule Forms, Bond Forms, General, and Special Provisions of the contract documents will be prepared based on guidance and direction from the HAS Project Manager and must comply with City of Houston (COH) standard requirements. - 2.8.2.
+For all non-Airport Improvement Program (AIP) projects, or the components of projects that are not covered by FAA, specifications will be in accordance with the Construction Specification Institute (CSI), MasterFormat[TM] lastest COH approved edition, or as approved by the HAS Project Manager.

-2.9.
+2.10.
 Coordination of Design